-- 12.4 The Archives and Archives Reference Library shall be open to researchers from 9:00 a.m. to 5:00 p.m. with a one hour noon hour, Monday through Friday, year round excluding Statutory & Civic Holidays.
-Appointments are mandatory. - 12.5 The Archivist and/or designate shall respond to all reasonable written, telephone, and on-site requests promptly and courteously and as time and resources permit. - 12.6 The Archivist and/or designate shall provide orientation and supervision of researchers to ensure the proper care and handling of the Reference collection.
+12.4 The Archives and Archives Reference Library shall be open to researchers from 9:00 a.m. to 5:00 p.m. with a one hour noon hour, Monday through Friday, year round excluding Statutory & Civic Holidays.
+Appointments are mandatory.

+12.5 The Archivist and/or designate shall respond to all reasonable written, telephone, and on-site requests promptly and courteously and as time and resources permit.

+12.6 The Archivist and/or designate shall provide orientation and supervision of researchers to ensure the proper care and handling of the Archives Reference Library collection.

-- 12.7 All researchers must comply with the Peterborough Museum & Archives' Rules for Researchers. - 12.8 The Archivist and/or designate shall maintain a list of all research requests for statistical purposes.
-All researchers, including museum staff, are required to register, providing their name, date, research topic, and duration of their search. - 12.9 The Peterborough Museum & Archives shall comply with Freedom of Information & Protection of Privacy Legislation for all research inquiries. - 12.10 The Archivist and Curator shall advise all researchers that it is their responsibility to determine copyright ownership and obtain the necessary clearance to publish any copyrighted materials. - 12.11 Access to archival records may be restricted by municipal, provincial and federal law, donor agreement and/or conservation concerns. - 12.12 Researchers must credit the Peterborough Museum & Archives in any resulting publications. - 12.13 Researchers will be encouraged to provide a complimentary copy of their research papers or any published materials in recognition of the service provided.
+12.7 All researchers must comply with the Peterborough Museum & Archives' Rules for Researchers.

+12.8 The Archivist and/or designate shall maintain a list of all research requests for statistical purposes.
+All researchers, including Peterborough Museum & Archives staff (paid and unpaid), are required to register, providing their name, date, research topic, and duration of their search.

+12.9 The Peterborough Museum & Archives shall comply with Freedom of Information & Protection of Privacy Legislation for all research inquiries.

+12.10 The Archivist and Curator shall advise all researchers that it is their responsibility to determine copyright ownership and obtain the necessary clearance to publish any copyrighted materials.

+12.11 Access to archival records may be restricted by municipal, provincial and federal law, donor agreement and/or conservation concerns.

+12.12 Researchers must credit the Peterborough Museum & Archives in any resulting publications.

+12.13 Researchers will be encouraged to provide a complimentary copy of their research papers or any published materials in recognition of the service provided.
-Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice.

-Canadian Council for Archives, Code of Ethics.
-Canadian Museum Association, Ethics Guidelines.

-IIC-CG and CAPC's Code of Ethics and Guidelines for Practice.
-Ontario Ministry of Tourism and Culture, Standards for Community
+Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice Canadian Council for Archives, Code of Ethics Canadian Museum Association, Ethics Guidelines IIC-CG and CAPC's Code of Ethics and Guidelines for Practice Ontario Ministry of Tourism and Culture, Standards for Community Museums

-Approved: April 28, 1993

-Revised: Moved by Livingston Clarke, seconded by Sheila Wood, carried, May 10, 2001 Revised: Moved by Paul Northcott, seconded by Stewart Browne, carried, June 14, 2001 Revised: Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12,

-Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8,
+Approved: Revised: Revised: Revised: April 28, 1993 Moved by Livingston Clarke, seconded by Sheila Wood, carried , May 10, 2001 Moved by Paul Northcott, seconded by Stewart Browne, carried , June 14, 2001 Moved by Chris Ormerod, seconded by Audrey Armstron g, carried , January 12, KEVISEU.
+2006 Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried , January 8, 2009 Revised: Moved by Bill Eekhof, carried, December 9, 2010